mbondyra/react-basics-workshop/readme.md

 2. Come back to `Content/index.js` file and pass props as constants (e.g. fired=false, up=true).
 Check out all the cases.
 Flame is not firing?
 Are you sure you passed all the props down? ;)

 3. Add extra states to Content Component and make buttons work! :)

+4. Extra task: are you ahead of the group?
+Make the last `cast spell writing` on the bottom working ;)